neiljohari/scram/README.md

   end
 end
 ```
+This sort of system would not include a group system at all (for simplicity).
+If you want a Group system, have your user include `Scram::AggregateHolder` and then implement `#aggregates` to return your groups (which should be `Holder`s themselves).

+We will be providing a full fledge example application of Scram shortly which will include a Group and membership system, and will clarify how the `AggregateHolder` system works.
+For now, lets see how Scram works in its simplest usage (a user who stores policies just for themselves).

 #### Adding a String Permission
 Now lets add a String permission to display a statistics bar for users like admins.
 We want to call `user.can? :view, "peek_bar"` and have it return true for admins.